-Felidae is home to two servals, Mia (Born 22 August 2014) and Anthony (March 2015).
+Felidae is home to two servals, Mia and Anthony.
 These two spotted cats are medium sized and love to show off their beautiful fur during tours.
 While Anthony enjoys people from a distance, Mia likes to be petted and interact with people.
 Although these kitties aren’t all that large, they have to longest legs of any cat (in relation to body size)!!

 Servals can be found all across Africa, south of the Sahara.
 They prefer the savanna although some can be found in more mountainous areas.
 These cats typically avoid jungle and highly forested areas, as well as desert areas.